What Does “Greening Out” Mean?

 So what are you to do when you or someone nearby is greening out?
 Consider some of these methods as possible preventions and remedies:

-• Eat Something: Food is a risky option.
-You may find benefits if your stomach is empty.
-But avoid this option if you've already eaten or are experiencing any nausea symptoms.
-If you want to play it safe, stick to nausea-symptom food staples, like plain toast, crackers and noodles.
+While eating food may help if your stomach is empty, consider skipping this option if you're experiencing any nausea symptoms.
+If you want to play it safe, stick to nausea-symptom food staples, like plain toast, crackers, and noodles.

-• Lay Down: Laying down may be your best bet to ride the experience out.
-Rest cures almost everything.
-A greenout should only last a few hours.
-With hope, all of this, or at least the worst, will be behind you when you wake up.
+Laying down may be your best bet to ride the experience out.
 Still, take some precautions when going horizontal.
 Be sure to place a bucket or garbage can nearby if you feel nauseous.
 Lay on your side just in case you were to vomit while sleeping.
 Doing so will limit any chances of asphyxiation.

 How to Prevent Yourself From Greening Out